Study and Practice Options at Red Cedar Zen Community

 At Red Cedar we offer the Jukai ceremony annually in early November.
 Formal preparation begins each year right after Practice Period (which ends in early March).
 If you request precepts later in the year you will probably be asked to wait for the next cohort to begin.

-If you have been practicing at Red Cedar for at least two to three years and are interested in deepening your practice in this way, please speak with any Senior Student or Teacher.
+If you have been practicing at Red Cedar for at least two to three years and are interested in deepening your practice in this way, please speak with any Practice Leader or Teacher.
 If you are unsure where to start, speaking with Guiding Teacher Nomon Tim Burnett can be a good first step.
 If you begin the conversation before the end of our annual Winter Practice Period (early March) you might be included in that year’s Jukai study cohort.
 The teachers will let you know how to proceed.

 Important note about Jukai: Please know that doing special rituals like Jukai and wearing special clothing like the rakusu and robes is not required at Red Cedar Zen.
 We seek to offer these traditional steps in training in a way that supports everyone and these rituals are not right for everyone.
 Many Zen students benefit from a deep life-long practice of Zen without taking any of these formal steps.
 Discuss with a teacher to explore how this might be for you.